 Optionally, edit or add to the pre-picked points using the Control Point Selection Tool (

-cpselect helps you pick pairs of corresponding control points.
+cpselect function helps you pick pairs of corresponding control points.
 Control points are landmarks that you can find in both images, like a road intersection, or a natural feature.
 The unregistered image is an RGB image but

 cpselect only takes grayscale images, so you will pass it one plane of the RGB image.